MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Labs/LAB_AK_02_develop_code_features_github_copilot.md

 Each of you will work on one of the new features and then regroup.
 You'll work on the feature to determine the availability status of a book.
 Your coworker will work on the feature to loan a book to a patron.
 The final feature, to reserve a book for a patron, will be developed after the other two features are completed.

+#### Lab scenario

+GitHub Copilot can help you develop new features for the library application.
+In this lab, you'll use GitHub Copilot to generate code suggestions that help you implement the new features more quickly and accurately.

+This lab includes the following exercises:

+- Develop a new "book availability" feature.
+- Merge your changes into the main branch of the repository.

+### Exercise 1: Develop a new "book availability" feature

-During this exercise, you complete the following tasks:
+During this exercise, you'll complete the following tasks:

-1. Create a "book availability" branch in the code repository.
+- Create a "book availability" branch in your code repository.

-1. Develop a new "book availability" feature.

 - Use GitHub Copilot suggestions to help implement the code more quickly and accurately.
-    - Sync your code updates to the "book availability" branch of your remote repository.

-1. Create a pull request to merge your changes into the main branch of the repository.

-## Create a new branch in the repository
+#### Task 1: Create a new branch in the repository

 Before you start developing the new "book availability" feature, you need to create a new branch in the repository.
 This enables you to work on the new feature without affecting the main branch of the repository.
 You can merge the new feature into the main branch when it's ready.